Welcome to this Federal Rent Checks review.

 What Is Federal Rent Checks?

-Federal Rent Checks is a program that impersonates a government site, and claims you can be receiving checks worth thousands of dollars each month.
-All that's needed from your end is an investment in their rented offices.
+Federal Rent Checks is a program that impersonates a government site and claims you can receive checks worth thousands of dollars each month.
+All that’s needed from your end is an investment in their rented offices.

-As soon as you land one of these money-maker sites, you'll encounter a 51-minute video.
-It's recorded by D.R.
-Barton, and he claims you have an ability to collect in an excess of $1,795 or more per month.
+As soon as you land one of these money-maker sites, you’ll encounter a 51-minute video.
+It’s recorded by D.R.
+Barton, and he claims you have the ability to collect more than $1,795 or more per month.

-The tax money is used for construction and maintenance of govt buildings.
-You also pay for social security and there's a chance you may never even use it.
-Through government rent checks, hundreds of federal agencies are required to pay rent for every property they acquire.
+The tax money is used for the construction and maintenance of govt buildings.
+You also pay for social security, and there’s a chance you may never even use it.
+Through government rent checks, hundreds of federal agencies must pay rent for every property they acquire.

 All this comes from the Federal Buildings Fund, and the money is accumulating in the treasury department.
 Unfortunately, you won’t be getting any of it, as the video will eventually familiarize you with an agency named Money Map Press.

 What Is Money Map Press?

 It’s an investment firm that offers financial advice to its customers.
 Supposedly led by Mike Ward, Money Map Press lists D.R.
 Barton as a financial advisor for the company and a best-selling author.

 The agency has been around for quite some time but has a mixed bag of reviews online.

 To receive these ‘Federal Rent Checks,’ you only need to complete a few steps.